rudderlabs/rudder-sdk-flutter/README.md

 We use [Melos](https://melos.invertase.dev/getting-started) monorepo tool.
 You can see all available commands/scripts in melos.yaml file

+Add you .env file as per the .env.sample with secrets used in unit tests.

 To setup locally:

     dart pub global activate melos